imixs/open-bpmn/README.md

 With the option `-ff` you can force a full rebuild of the client components.
 This option will remove the yarn.lock file.

 	$ ./build.sh -ff

+You will find more details in the [Client Section](./open-bpmn.glsp-client/README.md) and the [Server Section](./open-bpmn.glsp-server/README.md).

 # BPMN 2.0